ionide/ionide-atom-installer/README.md

-# Ionide-FAKE
+# Ionide-Installer

 ## Contributing and copyright

-The project is hosted on [GitHub](https://github.com/ionide/ionide-fake) where you can [report issues](https://github.com/ionide/ionide-fake/issues), fork the project and submit pull requests.
+The project is hosted on [GitHub](https://github.com/ionide/ionide-installer) where you can [report issues](https://github.com/ionide/ionide-installer/issues), fork the project and submit pull requests.

-The library is available under [MIT license](https://github.com/ionide/ionide-fake/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.
+The library is available under [MIT license](https://github.com/ionide/ionide-installer/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.

 ## Code of Conduct